openmc-dev/openmc/docs/source/methods/random_ray.rst

     \boldsymbol{\vec{q}}_{i,g} = \mathbf{M}_{i} \boldsymbol{\vec{Q}}_{i,g}\;\mathrm{.}

-The LS source vector can be solved for by the inversion of the M matrix, a geometrical quantity specific to the particular source region REF, if the source moments can be solved for.
+The LS source vector can be solved for by the inversion of the M matrix, a geometrical quantity specific to the particular `source region <Gunow-2018>`_, provided that the source moments can be calculated.
 Fortunately, the source moments are also defined by the definiton of the source:

 .. math::